robparrott/git-workshop/gitworkshop.md

 ```

 ----
 > **Exercise:** Using a repository from a previous exercise, tag your current version as a new tag.
 Next create a local branch and checkout that branch.
 Make changes on that branch, and commit them locally.
 Next push those changes to the remote.
-Confirm that works, then checkout your local master, mefrge the changes from the local branch, and push the master.
+Confirm that works, then checkout your local master, merge the changes from the local branch, and push the master.
 Once that's done, delete both the local and remote branches.
 >

 ----